 For the last twelve months, the Tennessee state government has been in the midst of historic changes, as we have a new governor, Speaker of the House, majority leaders, and dozen of new legislatures and committee chairmen.
 It is critical for businesses and organizations to engage and to establish a presence with the new players in state government.
 We possess the relationships and expertise to help clients do just that.

 Brad is Leader of the firm’s Government Relations team and Partner in Charge of the Nashville office.

-Brad played offensive tackle for the University of Tennessee Volunteers’ football team, where he was a member of Coach Phillip Fulmer’s first recruiting class and was part of one of the winningest senior classes in Tennessee football history.
+Brad played offensive tackle for the University of Tennessee Volunteers’ football team, where he was a member of Hall of Fame Coach Phillip Fulmer’s first recruiting class and was part of one of the winningest senior classes in Tennessee football history.
 While at UT he received numerous academic and community awards, including being named to the Southeastern Conference's All-Academic team three times.

 - University of Tennessee College of Law, J.D., 2000

 - University of Tennessee, B.A., 1996